jaegertracing/documentation/content/docs/1.17/operator.md

 <!-- TODO: Add instructions for installing via the operatorhub? -->

 The instructions from the previous section also work for installing the operator on OKD or OpenShift.
-Make sure you are logged in as a privileged user, when you install the role based acces control (RBAC) rules, the custom resource definition, and the operator.
+Make sure you are logged in as a privileged user, when you install the role based access control (RBAC) rules, the custom resource definition, and the operator.

 ```bash
 oc login -u <privileged user>